With beautiful beaches on both the north and south sides of town, it's no wonder that so many tourists make Dennis their vacation destination.

 Two East Dennis residents-only beaches are on each side of Sesuit Harbor.
 On the west side is Harborview Beach, which has no facilities, although a lifeguard is present.
 Cold Storage Beach on the east side of the harbor has restrooms and lifeguards but no concession stands.

 Further down Old Wharf Road is Glendon Beach opposite Glendon Road.
 Like Haigis, Glendon has lifeguards and toilet facilities.
 Again, there are no concession stands although a small store is just a short walk away.
+Also the Sailing Cow Restaurant is across the street.

 At the end of Inman Street off Chase Avenue is the final saltwater beach in Dennisport.
 Flanked by motels with private beaches on either side up and down the popular Chase Avenue, Inman is a public beach that offers toilet facilities but no concessions.
 Lifeguards keep tabs on what's going on out in the water.